MELICA-AU/accessibility/README.md

 2. Mouse
 3. Coffee

-## Radius of 3km around Den Gamle By in the center of Aarhus
+## Shelters within the radius of 3km around Den Gamle By in the center of Aarhus
 ![Example screenshot](./11_OSMNetworkBikeTravel_files/figure-html/unnamed-chunk-5-1.png)